APJansen/TDUr/README.md

 Considerations are similar here to the other board, b3 could turn out very well if the next throw is good, but we could also throw a 0, or even a 2 would be bad.
 Moving g3 to the finish might not seem most urgent, but only a rather rare throw of 1 can do this, so if we postpone it for too long we might end up with our last stone stuck there.

-TD-Ur chose to move g4 to the finish.
+TD-Ur chose to move g3 to the finish.

 <a name="tdur"/>

 # TD-Ur

-Ur's successor Backgammon was the first game in which human experts were surpassed by a learned AI, called [TD-Gammon](https://www.csd.uwo.ca/~xling/cs346a/extra/tdgammon.pdf) by Tesauro.
+Ur's successor Backgammon was the first game in which human experts were surpassed by a self learning AI, called [TD-Gammon](https://www.csd.uwo.ca/~xling/cs346a/extra/tdgammon.pdf) by Tesauro.
 Since Ur is thought to be a simpler predecessor of Backgammon, it seems appropriate and sufficient to use the techniques of TD-Gammon for Ur, resulting in the TD-Ur presented here.

 --TODO: add comment about performance